Keeganw3/Pianos-R-Us/README.md

 # Testing
 ### User Testing
-The navbar was tested by clicking each link with each type of user to see if they worked and expanded like intended.
+The navbar was tested by clicking each link and icon with each type of user to see if they worked and expanded like intended.

 ## Manual Testing
 ### Media Queries
-I tested the media queries by manually adjusting the screen size from roughly 500-1000px to make sure the correct changes were taking place above or below each specific screen size.
+I tested the media queries by manually adjusting the screen size from 576px-1200px to make sure the appropriate changes were taking place at each media query.

+At 576px

+At 768px

+At 1000px

+At 1200px

 ## Known Bugs
 * The text on the confirmation email page is hidden underneath the navbar.